-The motivation of the research exercise relating to this question is to ascertain whether a selfregulated learning approach of using a learner schedule could be used a) as a simple, yet effective and accurate method of retrieving the users' time and location contexts proactively, and b) as a means of time management for students' studies.
-This approach has a workload and would require a sufficient amount of self-discipline by users to input, update, and adhere to both their scheduled study-related and study-unrelated events in an electronic-based learning schedule on a mobile device.
+The motivation of the research exercise relating to this question is to ascertain whether a self-regulated learning approach of using a learner schedule could be used (a) as a simple, yet effective and accurate method of retrieving the users' time and location contexts proactively, and (b) as a means of time management for students' studies.
+The approach required a sufficient amount of workload and self-discipline by users to input, update, and adhere to both of their scheduled study-related and study-unrelated events into an electronic-based learning schedule on a mobile device.
 It is important to note that the participants who commented that they kept a diary and followed their scheduled events in their diaries were especially those students who showed that they had a number of self-regulatory characteristics.
 These included that they used their diaries as a motivational tool for planning important tasks that they would adhere to in the allocated time slots.
 Hence, we can conclude that the learning schedule can be an effective and accurate means of retrieving the learner's available time and location contexts, and especially those of a self-regulated learner.

 Students have informed us, via the interview study, that they did follow their events, to a certain degree.
-However, the interview study cannot be relied upon as the only source of data for establishing whether they really did follow their events.
-Additional work was required, and we conducted a subsequent diary study, based on the "diary: diary-interview" approach

-(Zimmerman & Wieder, 1977).
-Preliminary results from our diary study showed that out of 275 events recorded by 32 participants during a period of 2 days, 251 of those events went as anticipated.
-This means that students did successfully adhere to their scheduled studyrelated and study-unrelated events, with a rate of 91%.
-(The research methodology and further analysis of our diary study will be the focus of a subsequent article.)
+However, the interview study cannot be relied upon as the only source of data results for establishing whether they really did follow their events.
+Additional work was required and we had conducted a subsequent diary study, based on the "diary: diary-interview" study (Zimmerman & Wieder, 1977).
+Preliminary results from our diary study showed that out of 275 events recorded by 32 participants during a period of two days, 251 of those events went as anticipated.
+This means that students did successfully adhere to their scheduled study-related and study-unrelated events, with a rate of 91%.
+Note that the research methodology and further analysis of our diary study will form the focus of our next paper.

-We had established that many learners did use a paper-based or electronic-based (mobile) diary on a regular basis.
+We had established that many users did use a paper-based or electronic-based (indeed on a mobile device) on a regular basis, in 4.3.
 Therefore, for these users it would not be an additional burden on top of their workload.
-The analysis showed that a number of paper-based diary users would switch to electronic-based diaries if a) the input of diary events was sufficiently easy and trouble-free, b) they had an electronic-based diary made available to them, and/or c) they were not against the use of mobile technologies.
+The analysis showed that a number of paper-based diary users would switch to electronic-based diaries if (a) the input of diary events was sufficiently easy and trouble-free, (b) they had an electronic-based diary made available to them, and/or (c) they were not against the use of mobile technologies.
 An interview study consisting of 15 diary users was conducted by Brown and Cranshaw (1998), in which it was noted that one of their participants commented that they had never thought that they would use an electronic-based diary.
-However, the participant was convinced within only a period of one week and immediately switched their paper-based diary to an electronic-based one.
-Hence, it can be concluded that users would be willing to use electronic-based diaries, given that they had no objections to using mobile devices and the input was relatively straight-forward.
+However, the participant was convinced within only a period of one week and immediately switched their paperbased diary to an electronic-based one.
+Hence, it can be concluded that users would be willing to use electronic-based diaries, given that they had no objections to using mobile devices and the input was relatively straight-forward (or even having their lectures timetables directly transferrable to the device).
 Users would also be more inclined to use electronic-based diaries if they used and found other accompanying software applications useful on the mobile device.
 It is interesting to note that those students who used an electronic-based diary as well as other software applications on their mobile devices were computer science students.